murshid93/SSRS-Sub/README.md

 ## Features
 * **Dynamic URL Parsing:** Automatically extracts standard routing parameters and passes any custom dynamic parameters (like `Chain` or `Branch`) directly to the SSRS report.
 * **Dual Delivery Methods:** Seamlessly route reports to either an Email inbox or a Network File Share.
-* **Fire-and-Forget Architecture:** API responds instantly (zero timeouts), while a background thread monitors the SSRS rendering status.
-* **Smart Notifications:** When using File Share delivery, providing an email address will automatically trigger a success notification containing the exact network path of the generated file.

 ## Configuration